SeeSharpSoft/intellij-csv-validator/CONTRIBUTING.md

 ### Some guidance for a successful pull request

+- Open PR for master branch only
-- Reference the issue in your PR, hence do not open a PR without a corresponding issue
+- Reference an issue in your PR, hence do not open a PR without a corresponding issue
 - Follow the single-purpose principle: Only one fix or feature in one PR
 - Write tests for newly introduced features or fixes
-- Please follow/apply a proper code style that fits to the existing one
+- Apply a proper code style that fits to the existing one
 - Do not change the plugin metadata information (e.g. name, version, description, etc.) in _src/main/resources/META-INF/plugin.xml_

 ### Compiling the source code